cityblock/commons-starter-project/README.md

     yarn prod-db

-Or, alternatively, use `aptible db:tunnel commons`.
+Or, alternatively, use `aptible db:tunnel commons-staging` or `aptible db:tunnel commons-production`.
 Note: If you get an auth error here, you may need to login to Aptible again.
 Login tokens last 1 week.

 ### To push your local version of the server to Aptible, run